Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 - pre-install.sh - will run prior to the install step
 - pre-start.sh - will run prior to the start step

-For example, if you wish to configure the ulimit then you should use the *pre-install.sh* script.
+For example, if you wish to configure the `ulimit` then you should use the **pre-install.sh** script.

+{{%note "Note"%}}
-{{%note "Note"%}}The tool comes with default scripts that are empty.
+The tool comes with default scripts that are empty.
 If the files exist in the tool directory, they will replace the default ones.
 Therefore, deleting them afterwards will not return the defaults.
-In order to have the defaults back these files should be empty and placed in the tool's root folder.  {{%/note%}}
+In order to have the defaults back these files should be empty and placed in the tool's root folder.
+{{%/note%}}